kataras/build-a-better-web-together/configuration.md

 	// using Config().Sessions...
 	// and so on...
 	Iris struct {
-		// MaxRequestBodySize Maximum request body size.
-		//
-		// The server rejects requests with bodies exceeding this limit.
-		//
-		// By default request body size is -1, unlimited.
-		MaxRequestBodySize int

 		// DisablePathCorrection corrects and redirects the requested path to the registed path
 		// for example, if /home/ path is requested but no handler for this Route found,
 		// then the Router checks if /home handler exists, if yes,
 		// (permant)redirects the client to the correct path /home